 Call tracking is the process of linking 'offline' phone calls to 'online' visitors.
 Phone numbers used in marketing channels are tracked to understand and track the customer journey from beginning to end.
-It can even be implemented into offline channels too.
+These inbound call analytics include the keyword clicked, and can even be implemented into offline channels too.

 In this blog, we’ll run through some other frequently asked questions that we get asked about call tracking.

-Call tracking numbers are trackable numbers specifically created for marketing campaigns or to track customer journeys for optimisation purposes.
-They can track which source led a visitor to call your business.
+Call tracking numbers are trackable phone numbers specifically created for marketing campaigns or to track customer journeys for optimisation purposes.
+They can track which source, keyword, or page led a visitor to call your business.
 These numbers can either be fixed or dynamic, depending on the strategy of your campaign.

-Dynamic call tracking assigns uniquely generated telephone numbers to each website visitor.
-Each number will then provide data on individual customer journeys and which source, ranging from PPC, SEO and more, the customer originated from.
+Dynamic call tracking assigns uniquely generated trackable telephone numbers specifically to each website visitor for marketing and operations purposes.
+Each trackable phone number will then provide data on individual customer journeys and which source, ranging from PPC, SEO and more, the customer originated from.
 This is different from fixed numbers, which are generally used for offline media, such as TV, Radio, and print.
-Fixed numbers still provide useable data but are not as comprehensive as dynamic numbers.
+Fixed numbers still provide useable data but are not as comprehensive as dynamic call tracking numbers.

 To learn more of the differences between fixed and dynamic call tracking, and how to utilise them both, download our eBook on the topic here.

 Call tracking is a cloud-based analytics solution, with advanced and unique tracking capabilities.
 It is the system that handles the tracking of visitors, events, phone calls, goals, and the processes that unite the customer journey from offline calls right through to online visitors.